Nevra Necipoğlu: Career

 Her research interests include Late Byzantine social and economic history; Byzantine–Ottoman relations; the social topography of late Byzantine Constantinople; and the history of medieval Anatolia.

 Languages

-Professor Necipoğlu's native language is Turkish and she is fluent in English.
+Necipoğlu's native language is Turkish and she is fluent in English.
 She also can do research in French, German, Ancient & Byzantine Greek, Latin, Ottoman Turkish and Italian.
-She also has Palaeographic skills in Byzantine Greek, Ottoman Turkish, Medieval Latin and Italian.
+She also has palaeographic skills in Byzantine Greek, Ottoman Turkish, Medieval Latin and Italian.